Dynamics of radiating particles in current sheets with a transverse magnetic field component

 \subsection{The functions $\Delta\mu(i_x)$, $\Delta i_x(i_x)$ and $L(i_x)$}

-At this point the $\mu$-dependent parts of the discussed functions have been identified, so we will refer to $F_{i_x}$ as $\mu$, to $G_{i_x}$ as $i_x$ and to $L_{i_x}$ as $L$ to underline their physical meaning.
-In this subsection we will present the results of numerical calculations of the specified functions, as well as fits for these functions in different regions, and discuss the inferences.
+At this point the $\mu$-dependent parts of the discussed functions have been identified and only $i_x$-dependent parts remain, so we will refer to $F_{i_x}$ as $\mu$, to $G_{i_x}$ as $i_x$, and to $L_{i_x}$ as $L$ in order to underline their physical meaning.
+Although exact analytical expressions for these functions were obtained (Eqs.(\ref{eq:Fix},\ref{eq:Gix},\ref{eq:L1L2}) with substitutions (\ref{eq:cos},\ref{eq:elliptic},\ref{eq:f},\ref{eq:etaix},\ref{eq:qy})), the elaborate nature of these expressions gives little idea of the actual form of the functions.
+As such, in this subsection we present the results of numerical calculations of the specified dimensionless functions, as well as discuss fits for these functions in different regions, and discuss the inferences.

 Using asymptotic expressions for the underlying functions in the case $i_x\ll i_{xmax}$ and $-\eta\gg1$ a dependence $\Delta\mu\sim i_x^{-4}$ can be derived, so we expect to see $\Delta\mu i_x^4\approx const$ near $i_x=0$.